 Prioritize the Reason

 You must continually remind yourself of the cause for the breakup if you want to be able to heal fast.
 Naturally, there must be a cause for terminating a relationship, so think about them and be thankful you had the guts to put an end to your pain.
 (Even if it could cause short-term discomfort, it will eventually heal)

-Yeah, it’s okay to be emotional, and you shouldn’t try to suppress your emotions; if you feel like easing and cleaning your eyes with some tear drops, don’t hold back; it’s been a long journey, after all, so it’s natural to be sad, angry, ferful, and feel all of those emotions, especially when you remember the good, bad, rough, and smooth times you’ve shared. feel!
+Yeah, it’s okay to be emotional, and you shouldn’t try to suppress your emotions; if you feel like crying, don’t hold back; it’s been a long journey, after all, so it’s natural to be sad, angry, fearful, and feel all of those emotions, especially when you remember the good, bad, rough, and smooth times you’ve shared. feel!
 It is a normal part of the healing process.